 Our teachers:

-The Acorns are taught by Miss Garrett and supported by Mr Penrice (Higher Level Teaching Assistant) and Miss Rainford (Teaching Assistant).
+The Acorns are taught by Miss Willett and supported by Mr Penrice (Higher Level Teaching Assistant) and Miss Rainford (Teaching Assistant).

 Environment: